rkp8000/succinctly_in_silico/_posts/2017-01-31-creating-a-letsencrypt-certificate.md

 Note that if you haven’t set up a Jupyter server yet you should check out my [previous post](https://rkp8000.github.io/succinctly_in_silico/2016/11/17/running-code-on-a-remote-server.html).
 What we'll do now is replace the self-signed-certificate-generating section detailed in that post with a more involved but more official way of generating a web certificate.

-## installing certbot, an automated tool for generating web certificates
+## installing certbot: an automated tool for generating web certificates

 To create a LetsEncrypt certificate you’ll need an ACME client tool.
 Instead of getting into the details of what this is, I’m just going to recommend *certbot*, which is the default client with the most documentation regarding our purposes surrounding it.
 Installing it is fairly straightforward on a Linux machine, but a little involved on a Mac.
 If your remote server is a Windows machine, things will be substantially more complicated, but a good place to start is [here](https://letsencrypt.org/docs/client-options/).

-### installing certbot on a Linux machine
+#### installing certbot on a Linux machine

 Installing `certbot` on Linux is done most easily by simply cloning (copying) the `certbot` repository from where it lives on GitHub onto your computer.
 You can do this using the program `git`, which you almost certainly have installed if you’re running Linux.
 Once you’ve [sshed](https://rkp8000.github.io/succinctly_in_silico/2016/11/17/running-code-on-a-remote-server.html) into the remote machine, `cd` into the directory `/opt` using